-- Review chat activity in YouTube Analytics.
+You can review chat activity in YouTube Analytics.
 The "Comments" metric is for live and on demand.

 We strongly recommend that you have at least one dedicated live chat moderator for high-traffic events.
 Moderators can interact with the audience and remove comments when appropriate.
 They can also flag, block or put users in time out.

-- Click the next to username in chat and select "Set User as Moderator".
+Select menu next to username in chat and select Set User as Moderator or follow these instructions:

 - Set up one list of moderators for your channel.
 Moderators remain on the list until they are unassigned.